-Thank you for purchasing a Polaris vehicle, and welcome to our world-wide family of Polaris owners.
+Thank you for purchasing a Polaris vehicle, and welcome to our worldwide family of Polaris owners.
 We proudly produce an exciting line of utility and recreational products.

 - Snowmobiles

 - All-terrain vehicles (ATVs)

-- RANGER utility vehicles
+- RANGER[®] utility vehicles

-- Victory motorcycles
+- Victory Motorcycles®

 We believe Polaris sets a standard of excellence for all utility and recreational vehicles manufactured in the world today.
-Many years of experience have gone into the engineering, design, and development of your Polaris vehicle, making it the finest machine we've ever produced.
+Many years of experience have gone into the engineering, design, and development of your Polaris vehicle.

 For safe and enjoyable operation of your vehicle, be sure to follow the instructions and recommendations in this owner's manual.
-Your manual contains instructions for minor maintenance, but information about major repairs is outlined in the Polaris Service Manual and should be performed only by a Factory Certified Master Service Dealer (MSD) Technician.
+Your manual contains instructions for minor maintenance, but information about major repairs is outlined in the Polaris Service Manual and should be performed only by a factory certified Master Service Dealer[®] (MSD) technician.